MahmoudBakr23/Ruby-Capstone/README.md

 # Ruby-Capstone
 A scraper developed in Ruby
 **A web scraper app that make a list of specific data from a specific website which is https://www.16personalities.com/personality-types , I've chosen this website because I like it and it was nice extracting data out of it.**
+It should return 16 characters and 9 articles

 ## Built With